pc619/Internships/Consulting IEUK/Notes.md

 ## RACI

-- R: Responsible (who is gonna be doing the doing)
+- R: Responsible (who is gonna be doing the doing) - "the doer"
-- A: Accountable (who makes the decision of when the doing is done)
+- A: Accountable (who makes the decision of when the doing is done) - "the Buck stops here"
-- C: Consulted (which roles need to be asked about/involved in the activity)
+- C: Consulted (which roles need to be asked about/involved in the activity) - "in the Loop"
-- I: Informed
+- I: Informed - "kept in the picture"

 ### Best Practice
 - For each activity, at least one person responsible.